bourumir-wyngs/rs-opw-kinematics/src/path_plan/CARTESIAN.md

 This order matters.
 RRT is usually more expensive than checking a small Cartesian IK graph, so the planner avoids spending RRT time reaching a landing configuration whose remaining Cartesian suffix is impossible.

-Landing strategies are probed in parallel with Rayon.
-A suffix-stage `AtomicBool` cancellation flag is passed through the Cartesian graph planner and suffix reconfiguration RRT.
-During the fast pass, once `max_solutions_await` feasible suffixes have been collected, the flag is set and still-running suffix probes return early where they can.
+Landing strategies are probed in parallel with Rayon in deterministic batches.
+Completed batch results are appended in strategy-index order, so the capped fast-pass candidate set does not depend on worker scheduling.
+Once `max_solutions_await` feasible suffixes have been collected, the planner stops starting later batches.
 This cap is a performance optimization; if capped suffixes do not produce an acceptable complete path, the planner retries without the suffix cap before returning failure.

 ## Pose Expansion